- Background Information

 When called upon to do so, other staff will be invited to participate in the ACU Induction Program in various roles including as panel members as part of the U@ACU Induction workshop to talk about how the Mission influences their work.

-All Faculties and Directorates are responsible for ensuring that the information about their Faculty and Directorate on the ACU webpage is current and accurate.
+All Organisational Units are responsible for ensuring the information about their Organisational Unit on the ACU webpage is current and accurate.

 The University will develop a process for reviewing the effectiveness of this policy.
 Where applicable, the review will take account of necessary changes to other relevant University policies and procedures.
 To assist such considerations, a staff member wishing to suggest improvements to this policy is invited to forward their suggestions to Human Resources.